bazhdarrzgar/30_Days_Of_Python/18_Day_Regular_expressions/18_regular_expressions.md

 ```

 ### Quantifier in RegEx

-We can specify the length of the substring we are looking for in a text, using a curly bracket.
-Let us imagine, we are interested in a substring with a length of 4 characters:

 ```py
 txt = 'This regular expression example was made on December 6,  2019 and revised on July 8, 2021'